-&lt;sup>67 See The Americans with Disabilities Amendments Act ("ADAA") Pub.
+See The Americans with Disabilities Amendments Act ("ADAA") Pub.
 L. No. 110-325, 122 Stat.
 3553, codified at 42 U.S.C. § 12102 et seq., and codified at 29 U.S.C. § 705(9) (B) (Rehabilitation Act provisions incorporating these ADA definitions.); see also Amendment of Americans With Disabilities Act Title II and Title III Regulations To Implement ADA Amendments Act of 2008, 81 Fed.
 Reg.
 53,204 (explaining that the ADA Amendments Act was intended to: "effectuate Congress's intent to restore the broad scope of the ADA by making it easier for an individual to establish that he or she has a disability").

-&lt;sup>68 See Dawn E. Johnsen, Department of Justice Office of Legal Counsel, Letter Opinion for the General Counsel Immigration and Naturalization Service (Apr.
+71 See Dawn E. Johnsen, Department of Justice Office of Legal Counsel, Letter Opinion for the General Counsel Immigration and Naturalization Service (Apr.
 18, 1997); Robert B. Shanks, Memorandum Re: Section 504 of the Rehabilitation Act of 1973 (Feb.
 2, 1983).

-163. Second, the Rule imposes an additional heavily weighted negative factor for applicants who (a) have a medical condition that is likely to require extensive medical treatment or institutionalization or that will interfere with their ability to provide for himself or herself, attend school, or work; and (b) are uninsured and have neither the prospect of obtaining private health insurance, nor the financial resources to pay for reasonably foreseeable medical costs related to such medical condition.
+or institutionalization or that will interfere with their ability to provide for himself or herself, attend school, or work; and (b) are uninsured and have neither the prospect of obtaining private health insurance, nor the financial resources to pay for reasonably foreseeable medical costs related to such medical condition.
 See 84 Fed.
-Reg. at 41,504 (proposed 8 C.F.R. § 212.22(c)(1)(iii)).
+Reg. at 41,504 (proposed 8 C.F.R.

-164. Third, the Rule imposes a separate negative factor for an applicant who lacks "sufficient household assets and resources (including, for instance, health insurance not designated as a public benefit under 8 C.F.R. § 212.21(b)) to pay for reasonably foreseeable medical costs, such as costs related to a medical condition that is likely to require extensive medical treatment or institutionalization or that will interfere with the alien's ability to provide care for himself or herself, to attend school, or to work."
+166. Third, the Rule imposes a separate negative factor for an applicant who lacks "sufficient household assets and resources (including, for instance, health insurance not designated as a public benefit under 8 C.F.R. § 212.21(b)) to pay for reasonably foreseeable medical costs, such as costs related to a medical condition that is likely to require extensive medical treatment or institutionalization or that will interfere with the alien's ability to provide care for himself or herself, to attend school, or to work."
 See 84 Fed.
 Reg. at 41,503 (proposed 8 C.F.R. § 212.22(b)(4)(H)).

-165. The Rule thus takes a single characteristic common to individuals with disabilities-a chronic health condition-and counts it as a negative factor three different times in the totality of the circumstances analysis: once as a negative factor relating to "health," once as a negative factor relating to "assets, resources, and financial status," and once as an independent "heavily weighted negative factor" related, again, to health and financial resources.
+167. The Rule thus takes a single characteristic common to individuals with disabilities-a chronic health condition-and counts it as a negative factor three different times in the totality of the circumstances analysis: once as a negative factor relating to "health," once as a negative factor relating to "assets, resources, and financial status," and once as an independent "heavily weighted negative factor" related, again, to health and financial resources.
 DHS provides no explanation to justify this triple-counting, which results in disproportionally punishing individuals with disabilities.
 Indeed, the agency "acknowledges that multiple factors may coincide or relate to each other," and it makes no effort to explain or justify its conclusory denial that it is "impermissibly counting factors twice," let alone three times.
 84 Fed.
 Reg. at 41,406.

-166. The Rule also utilizes a complex and confusing web of discriminatory principles to evaluate health insurance coverage-providing positive and negative weights to health insurance coverage depending on whether it is "private," or "publicly funded or subsidized," or, as in the case of federal Medicaid, a "public benefit."
+168. The Rule also utilizes a complex and confusing web of discriminatory principles to evaluate health insurance coverage-providing positive and negative weights to health insurance coverage depending on whether it is "private," or "publicly funded or subsidized," or, as in the case of federal Medicaid, a "public benefit."
 Having "private health insurance" is a heavily weighted positive factor under the Rule, but DHS has arbitrarily determined that applicants cannot receive this heavily weighted credit if they receive Affordable Care Act tax credits for their insurance premiums, despite tax credits only being available to individuals up to 400 percent of the FPG.
 This disqualification of coverage under the Affordable Care Act is not disqualifying if the coverage was received through the "marketplace," 84 Fed.
 Reg. at 41,388, a distinction that was not set forth in the NPRM.